-If you are a non-voting class B shareholder or a non-registered voting class A shareholder that has not appointed yourself as a proxyholder click "Guest" and then complete the online form.
+A non-registered Voting Class A shareholder that has not appointed yourself as a proxyholder click "Guest" and then complete the online form.
+A non-voting class B holder can attend as a Guest.

 If you attend the Meeting online, it is important that you are connected to the internet at all times during the Meeting in order to vote when balloting commences.
 It is your responsibility to ensure connectivity for the duration of the Meeting.
 You should allow ample time to check into the Meeting online and complete the related procedures outlined above.